Challenge Day – Wednesday 23rd September

 - Work with teachers and fellow pupils to plan assemblies based around the interests of pupils in school.

-- Help to deliver assemblies once every half-term to the whole school.
+- Help to deliver assemblies (virtually for now) once every half-term to the whole school.
 These assemblies could even involve special visitors!

 - Learn how to be leaders and work well as a team.

 - Deliver any news from these meetings via our notice board and class representatives.

 - Use strong listening skills to listen to the worries of other children and also any great ideas for the school.

 - Use their helpful and positive role model attitudes when helping around the school and working in regular events.